widodo88/centric-ibridge/README.md

 source ./venv/bin/activate
 python ./ibridge.py notify MODULE@EXAMPLE:HELLO_EVENT cono=600 dvno=USG
 ```
-Find the execution result in ./log/ibridge.log
+Find the execution result in ./log/ibridge.log. if you enable ```restapi.enabled``` in .env variable the API service
+could be accessed through 127.0.0.1:8000

 Stopping the daemon can be done using this command:
 ```sh